Jerl92/Sunterra-child-theme/README.md

 # Sunterra-child-theme
-supportdesk-child-theme for the frok of nanosupport for SunterraPC
+supportdesk-child-theme for the fork of nanosupport for SunterraPC